philc/book-notes/business/paul graham essays.md

 * "[My father] told me that what he really liked was solving problems.
 To me the exercises at the end of each chapter in a math textbook represent work, or at best a way to reinforce what you learned in that chapter.
 To him the problems were the reward."
-(That's awesome).
+(That's great).
 * "He said that as soon as he got a new textbook he'd immediately work out all the problems -- to the slight annoyance of his teacher, since the class was supposed to work through the book gradually."